cruzlorite/tos-saas-dataset/README.md

 python extract-wayback-machine-snapshots.py --help
 ```

-If you run `python extract-wayback-machine-snapshots.py -o data` it will stract downloading snapshots on the `data/` folder.
+If you run `python extract-wayback-machine-snapshots.py -o data` it will extract downloading snapshots on the `data/` folder.

 The list of SaaS is hardcoded into the script.
 This is the list: